 ** serve this rich fish stew with warm crusty bread, a Caesar salad, and lots of red wine.

 ** serves 4 – 6 depends on how hungry you are

 - Use a chopper to cut up the onion, fennel, and garlic.
 Saves time and makes everything uniform.

-- Do not kill the clams or mussels by keeping them in the plastic bag when bringing home from the market.
+- Do not kill the clams or mussels by keeping them in the plastic bag when bringing them home from the market.
 Lay them in a colander with a cold, wet paper towel draped over the top.
 Replace if it dries out.
 DO NOT buy them more than a day before.
 30 minutes – 1 hour before adding to your cioppino, clean them before cooking or you will have sand in your cioppino.
-To clean place them into a large mixing bowl with 1 tablespoon kosher salt, 1 teaspoon black pepper and cold water.
+To clean place them into a large mixing bowl with 1 tablespoon kosher salt, 1 teaspoon black pepper, and cold water.
 Add them to the mixture.
 Rinse after 30 minutes and repeat for another 30 minutes.
 Drain and rinse before adding into the cioppino.

 1 yellow onion